A Twist in Time

 Sakura gulped.
 She had to survive up until this day in her new life.
 Three days before her eighteenth birthday.

 "And Sakura, the scroll must not fall into the wrong hands.
-Certain individuals also hold the power to undo the spell at the expense of your life."
+Certain individuals hold the power to undo the spell and likely at the expense of your life."

 Sakura nodded stiffly.
 It was as though her ability to feel emotions was switched off.
 "Yes, Tsunade-sama," was all she could muster.